✓ 5 Florida Licenses

 Free on-site inspection within 24 to 48 hours.
 All permit filing handled directly.
 All trades covered under one contract.
 Violation cleared and documented.

-AGK Construction & Roofing obtains after the fact permits directly with the building departments of every city and municipality across Miami-Dade and Broward County.
-Click your city for city-specific information:
+AGK Construction & Roofing obtains after the fact permits directly with the building departments of every city and municipality across Miami-Dade County and Broward County:

 Trusted Roofing & Code Violation Contractor in Miami-Dade & Broward County